acroy/Quantum.jl/docs/docs.md

 	OperatorRep{N<:Number}(coeffs::Matrix{N}, row_basis::AbstractBasis{Ket}, col_basis::AbstractBasis{Bra})
 	OperatorRep(coeff_func::Function, label_func::Function, b::AbstractBasis)

-This last constructor allows an instance of `OperatorRep` can be constructed by defining the action of an abstract operator on the states of the basis (see below for examples).
+This last constructor allows an instance of `OperatorRep` to be constructed by defining the action of an abstract operator on the states of the basis (see below for examples).

 __Methods and Examples__

 We've already seen in the previous section that one can construct an operator representation by taking the outer product of two state representations.
-Let's try instead using a functional construction of an instance of `OperatorRep`.
+Let's try constructing an `OperatorRep` functionally instead.
 First, we'll define `xb` as an excitation basis:

 	julia> xb = Basis("xb", [1:10])
 	Basis{Ket} xb: